 - Virtual Care – For 24/7 remote medical support and virtual monitoring of patients’ health.

 Stroke patients may also benefit from Ninkatec’s transitional care.
-This service helps clients comfortably transition from hospital to home care.
+This service helps clients comfortably transition from hospital or clinic to home care.

 Recovering with Ninkatec